Child rights NGOs disappointed with low budgetary allocation for children | Education

 ''While the budget has focused on economic reforms, it has missed out on the fact that current investments on children would bear manifold dividends in future and have cross-sectoral serious implications,'' the child rights body said.

 Mahara said the budget has also broadly neglected child education and missed out protection.
-The nation had a huge hope around the operationalisation of the New Education Policy, and the expectation was that the Union Budget would duly respond to the much needed measures in bringing marginalised children into the fold of remote learning, and would largely focus on the required infrastructural facilities – which has been majorly missing, Mahara said. ''Also, as the pandemic has put serious threats to child protection issues and as a result child labour, child trafficking and child marriage were expected to soar, we had high hope that the Union Budget would look into these issues and come up with increased allocations in Integrated Child Protection Services Scheme (ICPS).
-But that didn't happen either,'' she said. ''Overall, a broad analysis of the Union Budget 21-22 suggests that it has missed out an opportunity to include the children of India in building back the country better,'' Mahara added.
+The nation had a huge hope around the operationalisation of the New Education Policy, and the expectation was that the Union Budget would duly respond to the much needed measures in bringing marginalised children into the fold of remote learning, and would largely focus on the required infrastructural facilities – which has been majorly missing, Mahara said. ''Overall, a broad analysis of the Union Budget 21-22 suggests that it has missed out an opportunity to include the children of India in building back the country better,'' Mahara added.

 In a joint statement, child rights NGOs HAQ and 'Nine is Mine' said amidst the COVID-19 outbreak, when the financial resources were needed the most for children, the Budget for Children (BFC) was reduced by 16.22 per cent at the stage of Revised Estimates (RE) in 2020-21.